deployd/AwaitScript/README.md

     console.log((await fs.stat('myfile.txt')).size);

 Right now you can only use `await` as a fire-and-forget option, or assign it to a variable.
 Ideally, you could insert `await [function]` anywhere into your code and use its value inline.

+### Support for non-conventional callbacks

+Some functions in Node (like `fs.exists`) don't take a traditional `fn(err, result)` callback.
+Others have multiple results (e.g. `fn(err, result1, result2)`).

+It should be possible to call these (and possibly create functions like them) with AwaitScript.
+I have no idea what the syntax will be on this.